blocky/attestation-service-examples/random/README.md

 }
 ```

-Notice the `input` section, which contains the parameters for `rollDie`,
+Notice the `input` section, which contains the parameter for `rollDie`,
 specifically the `sides` field set to `20`.
 Meaning, `rollDie` will return
 a number in the range [1,20].